You Deserve Better Defensive Scoring (2022 Updated) Last Updated August 17, 2022

 Personally, I hate ESPN because I think they have neglected their fantasy football website for too long and you should all switch to another site, but I digress...

-Unchanged D/ST Score Settings
+Unchanged Settings on ESPN

 • +1 per Sack (half a turnover)

-Easy Improvements for ESPN DEF Scoring
+Easy Improvements on ESPN

-• +8 per Punt/Kick Return TD (ESPN default is 6)
+• +8 per Punt/Kickoff Return TD (ESPN default = 6)

-• +4 per 2-PT Conversion Return (ESPN default is 0)
+• +4 per 2pt Conversion Return (ESPN default = 2)

-Controversial DEF Scoring Settings for ESPN
+Controversial Settings on ESPN

-• +0.5 per Tackle For Loss (aka Stuff if you're
+• +0.5 per Tackle For Loss (called "Stuff" on ESPN)

 • +0.25 per Pass Defensed